 Where to buy pasilla peppers

 If you don’t have a specialty grocery store near you, your best bet is to head for a Mexican market – they’ll almost certainly be on offer there.
 Instead, you could order the chiles online – it may be easier than tracking them down in real life.

 If you’re looking in your grocery store, check near the spice aisle – that’s where they’re most likely to be.

 Selecting and storing Pasilla Peppers

-The chile peppers should be pliable, while also being supremely dark in color.
-If they’re at all brittle or cracked, avoid them – they’re likely to be stale.
-On the other end of the scale, pasilla peppers that are exceptionally soft are likely too moist, so avoid those, too.
+The chile peppers should be pliable and supremely dark in color.
+Avoid them if they’re brittle or cracked – they’re likely to be stale.
+On the other end of the scale, exceptionally soft pasilla peppers are likely too moist, so avoid those.

 To store chiles, or powder made from them, use an airtight container to control moisture levels – low moisture is best!
-From there, store them in a cool, dark spot to keep their flavors good for as long as possible.
+Store them in a cool, dark spot to keep their flavors good for as long as possible.